Hugo0512/Spinecube/README.md

                          'back')

-    Then train the model with command python ./tools/train_net.py --gpu 0
+    Then train the model with command python ./tools/train_net.py --gpu 0, all parameters is the default in original faster-rcnn project.

 The detailed steps to implement ResNet101 with Caffe as follows: